 2a.
 If data is to be collected for a user, i.e. for a SUPI or GPSI, the user consent has not been checked by the data consumer, and local policy and regulations require to check user consent, the DCCF invokes the Nudm_SDM_Get service operation by sending an HTTP GET request targeting the resource "AccessAndMobilitySubscriptionData" at the UDM to request the data type "User consent" as described in clause 5.2.2.2 of 3GPP TS 29.503 [22].
 Otherwise the procedure continues with step 4.

 3a.
 The UDM responds to the Nudm_SDM_Get service operation.
 If the request is accepted, the response includes the requested data with "200 OK".
-In subsequent steps, the NWDAF excludes the SUPI or GPSI from requests to collect data for users for whom the user consent is not granted.
+In subsequent steps, the DCCF excludes the SUPI or GPSI from requests to collect data for users for whom the user consent is not granted.

 2b.
 For the users for which the user consent is granted, the DCCF subscribes to notifications of changes of the user consent by invoking the Nudm_SDM_Subscribe service operation by sending an HTTP POST request targeting the resource "SdmSubscriptions" at the UDM as described in clause 5.2.2.3 of 3GPP TS 29.503 [22].